POSYDON-code/POSYDON/docs/visualization/VHD/VHD.rst

 Side by side visualization
 --------------------------

-Here you can simply provide a list of index instead of a single one and everything work like with the previous class.
-Binaries are plot by their order in the provided list.
-The class initialization requires a dict of frequenties distribution witch is by default generated as uniform.
-(Open the picture in a new tab ofyourbrowser for a better visualization)
+You can get multiple binary simulations printed side by side by providing a list of their index in wanted order.
+The initialization call requires a dict of frequenties as parameter `frequency` witch is by default uniform. `hierarchy` parameter must be set to false.

 .. code-block:: python